The Armoury (New Westminster): Memorials

 Two stone cairns were erected on 6th Street in front of The Armouries dedicated with a copper plaque.
 The monument next to the 6th Street doors is to the memory of the Regiment's Victoria Cross recipients, Major John Keefer Mahony and Acting Corporal Filip Konowal.
 The monument on the corner of Queens and 6th is dedicated to The Royal Westminster Regiment.
 The copper plaques were stolen from the cairns by metal thieves and were eventually replaced with marble carvings.

 One of the original artillery pieces from The Armouries, RML 64-pounder 71-cwt Gun, mounted on a riveted iron carriage.
-The gun is from the lower deck of a British Man of War, from redundant stores of the Royal Navy Dockyard sent to Vicotira, in 1895.
+The gun is from the lower deck of a British Man of War, from redundant stores of the Royal Navy Dockyard sent to Victoria, in 1895.
 It stands to the right side of Queen's Avenue entrance.
 The most recent addition is the Universal Carrier (often referred to as a Bren Gun Carrier) which is mounted the left side of the Queens Avenue entrance.